akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She did not write of the locked doors or the garden or such matters.
 To write it was to make the fear real.
 She folded the letter, pressed her mother’s ring into the wax, and wrote the direction on the outside: For Harold Rauðúlfr Magnússon, Lord of Stanwey.

-She gave it to a servant who promised it would reach the Midlands by week's end.
+She gave it to a servant who promised it would reach the Midlands by week’s end.

 A short reply came a few days later, written in Harold’s shaky hand: